-1.Background
+1. Background

 There are around 8200 scheduled monuments in Scotland, recognised as being of national importance.
 Over 80% are located on agricultural land and are affected by land management practices.
 There is no specific funding for management works on scheduled monuments via the SRDP scheme.
-However, a number of the AECS annual recurrent options and capital items have the potential to offer dual benefits to both the environment and the long-term management of scheduled monuments. where proposed works meet environmental criteria, but also include a scheduled monument for which the works will be beneficial, additional points may be gained in recognition of the multiple benefits offered.
+However, a number of the AECS annual recurrent options and capital items have the potential to offer dual benefits to both the environment and the long term management of scheduled monuments.
+For the 2015 to 2019 AECS rounds, where proposed works met environmental criteria, but also included a scheduled monument for which the works will be beneficial, additional points could be gained in recognition of the multiple benefits offered.
+However, please note that this does not apply to the AECS 2021 application round, this is a restricted round which is only open to certain types of applications (as explained at www.ruralpayments.org/topics/all-schemes/agri-environment-climate-scheme) and no extra points will be awarded for applications that may benefit a scheduled monument.